 First-semester MHC students apply newly learned skills with unfamiliar people through recorded role-plays with undergraduate psychology students.
 In teams, our students also teach stress management techniques to classes of first-year undergraduate students.
 The semester concludes in the IUPUC Simulation Center where students conduct an intake with a trained actor portraying a standardized patient.

-Starting with the third semester and continuing through the remainder of the program, students participate in 1,000 clock hours of formal field experience overseen by faculty and clinical site supervisors.
-Since 2013, some 35 clinical sites have hosted 46 trainees for practicum, internship, or advanced internship.
+Starting with the fourth semester and continuing through the remainder of the program, students participate in 700 clock hours of formal field experience overseen by faculty and clinical site supervisors.
+Since 2013, some 35 clinical sites have hosted 42 trainees for practicum, internship, or advanced internship.
 These include private practices, intensive outpatient programs, in-patient hospitals, schools, and other settings.
 Students are encouraged to explore clinical interests during graduate school (e.g., different settings, practice areas, and populations) while also developing a marketable area of focus.

 Faculty provide information about possible field experience sites, which students use to obtain their individual field experiences.
 This process develops valuable job search skills that students use at graduation to find full-time employment.
 About 50% of our alumni, work as a paid professional at their field experience site after graduation.